noawe-boi/NoahsObsidianSync/English Gradaude 11 FA2.md

 #### How does the public perceive this topic

 In the modern day, its politically correct and generally accepted that victims of racial prejudice are victims of hate and violence, not seekers of it.
+Despite